-Matthew Ihler is in his second year as the Assistant Athletic Trainer.
+Matthew Ihler is in his third year as the Assistant Athletic Trainer.

 Ihler obtained his Bachelor's Degree in Exercise Science in 2009 from Dakota State University.
 He continued his education in the Athletic Training program at South Dakota State University where he received his Master's Degree in Athletic Training.